siemens/ros-sharp/README.md

 #### Creating RosBridgeClientUWP.dll ####

 ROS# contains a solution in the Libraries folder, which contains a project called RosBridgeClient.
 In the Protocols folder, I created a UWP compatible WebSocket interface.
 Next, I wrapped all WebSocket protocol files in preprocessor directives so only the UWP compatible interface would be compiled in a UWP-build.
 Finally, I created a second project in the solution called RosBridgeClientUWP.
 I made it a Windows Universal class library project, and copied all of the RosBridgeClient code over as links.
 Copying as links means that editing the code in one location changes it in both.
-Finally, build the solution.
+Finally, I built the solution.

 #### Preparing the Unity Project ####